ImNeutral/e-wallet/README.md

 **Specifications:**

--The user should be able to register
+-The user should be able to register-
--The user should be able to login after successful registration via email and password
+-The user should be able to login after successful registration via email and password-